 Individual children’s health care and management plans shall be discussed on a regular basis with all educators at team meetings.

 Each child shall have the appropriate medication including EPIPEN supplied by parents/guardians accessible to educators, each session an appropriate staff member with the appropriate training will be allocated to a child’s medication.
-This medication must remain with the child at all times, this includes if the child is moving to a different area. .
+This medication must remain with the child at all times, this includes if the child is moving to a different area.

 Appropriate medication shall be stored at Jamboree Heights OSHC for each child in clearly labeled and marked containers, in a location that is known to educators and easily accessible to adults but inaccessible to children.